 Between modules, Group Projects are undertaken.
 The objective of the project is for the group to develop solutions for some of the challenges that Africa is facing.
 This is an opportunity for participants to work through the scenario planning methodology and put it into practice.
 In addition, candidates are required to develop their own individual projects (in consultation with their mentors), and submit these in a year-end dissertation for peer review.
 Over the years, the range of these Community Projects has been extensive and impactful with a strong focus on the youth.

-Upon completing the Programme, Tutu Fellows return to play active roles in their respective communities, countries and spheres of influence.
+Upon completing the programme, Tutu Fellows return to play active roles in their respective communities, countries and spheres of influence.
 Great value is placed upon becoming a member of an established exclusive and supportive network of Africa’s future leaders – the Tutu Fellows.
 As part of this network of global leaders, all Fellows are expected to attend AFLI alumni events, as well as function as ambassadors for the Fellowship across all segments of society.

-As one would expect from a programme that targets the cream of Africa’s future leaders, who are deemed to bring about massive change throughout the continent, the selection of candidates for the Fellowship is rigorous and thorough.
+As one would expect from a programme that targets the cream of Africa’s future leaders who are deemed to bring about massive change throughout the continent, the selection of candidates for the Fellowship is rigorous and thorough.

-Only once candidates have been nominated, may they submit an application to AFLI.
-In terms of selection criteria, AFLI emphasizes integrity, strong values and responsibility, courage and a demonstrated ability to lead and inspire.
+Only nominated candidates will be considered for admission into the programme.
+Nominators are required to complete an online Nomination Form for a proposed candidate that is published at TutuFellows.Africa during the nomination window period.
+AFLI emphasizes integrity, strong values and responsibility, courage and a demonstrated ability to lead and inspire.
 A candidate must demonstrate a commitment to Africa and to serving the greater community.
 We seek leaders not managers.

 Future Programme Applications